Messages of support flow after Manchester bombings

 Facebook enabled the safety check for Manchester Arena and the surrounding area so that people can check if their friends and family have marked themselves as safe.
 Of course, there has also been a lot of misinformation, some of which was shared and re-tweeted with good – or suspect – intentions, and new facts are constantly emerging.

 Entertainment venues have become standard “soft targets” for terrorists, and increased security measures have been applied in recent years, but this bombing highlighted the dangers that still exist along the perimeters of concert arenas.
-There has been an outpouring from celebrities and pop stars, including concert dedications by Miley Cyrus, Harry Styles.
+There has been an outpouring of support from celebrities and pop stars, including concert dedications by Miley Cyrus, Harry Styles.

 On 23 May UK, Prime Minister May raised the terror threat level for the United Kingdom from Severe to Critical, the highest threat level meaning a further attack may be imminent.